gabrielconstantin02/Housing_Prices/README.md

 ### About

-Housing Prices prediction Machine Learning algorithm for Kaggle Competition
+Housing Prices prediction algorithm for Kaggle Competition

-Machine Learning example that uses XGBoost to predict housing prices in Iowa, USA.
+Machine Learning algorithm that uses XGBoost to predict housing prices in Iowa, USA.

 ### Performance